ARPOISE/ARpoise/php/porpoise/README.md

 ---
 - **ApplicationSleepInterval**:

-This option allows to restrict the energy consumption of ARpoise, contact us to get more details.
+This option allows to restrict the energy consumption of ARpoise.

+**Explanation:**
+This can be used to restrict energy consumption on devices that need to run 24 / 7 in a museum situation.

+If this action value is set to time interval like **23:00-6:59**, the ARpoise app will **not** render any 3D objects inside that time interval

 ---
 - **AssetBundleCacheVersion**: